SPEED: Experimental Design for Policy Evaluation in Linear Heteroscedastic Bandits: ADDITIONAL EXPERIMENTS

 \Cref{thm:regret-linear-bandit} upper bounds the regret of our agnostic algorithm \sp\ compared to an oracle algorithm with knowledge of $\bSigma_*$.
-To quantify the tightness of our upper bound, we now turn to whether we can lower bound the regret of \sp.
-For our final theoretical result, we consider a slightly different notion of regret: $ \cR'_n \coloneqq \L_n(\pi, \wb, \bSigma_*) - \L_n(\pi, \bb^*, \Sigma_*). $ This notion of regret captures how sub-optimal the estimated $\wb$ is compared to $\bb^*$ and \textit{not} additional error incurred by using an estimate of $\Sigma^*$ in the PWLS estimator.
-We conjecture that $\cR'_n$ is indeed a lower bound to $\cR_n$ as we have established in \Cref{prop:linear-bandit} that the minimum variance estimator is the PWLS estimator using $\Sigma^\star$.
-Intuitively, $\L_{n}(\pi,\wb,\bSigma_*)$ is a lower bound to $\overline{\L}_n(\pi, \wb, \widehat{\Sigma}_\Gamma)$ as estimation error will likely only increase when using $\widehat{\Sigma}_\Gamma$ in place of $\Sigma_*$ in the PWLS estimator.
-We leave proving that $\cR'_n$ is a lower bound to $\cR_n$ in future work.
+To quantify the tightness of our upper bound, we now turn to the question of whether we can lower bound the regret for any behavior policy learning algorithm.
+For our final theoretical result, we consider a slightly different notion of regret: $ \cR'_n \coloneqq \L_n(\pi, \wb, \bSigma_*) - \L_n(\pi, \bb_*, \bSigma_*). $ This notion of regret captures how sub-optimal the estimated $\wb$ is compared to $\bb_*$, \textit{without} additional error incurred by using an estimate of $\bSigma_*$ in the WLS estimator.
+We conjecture that $\cR'_n$ is indeed a lower bound to $\cR_n$ as we have established in \Cref{prop:linear-bandit} that the minimum variance estimator is the WLS estimator using $\bSigma_*$.
+Intuitively, $\L_{n}(\pi,\wb,\bSigma_*)$ is a lower bound to $\overline{\L}_n(\pi, \wb, \wSigma_\Gamma)$ as estimation error will likely increase when using $\wSigma_\Gamma$ in place of $\bSigma_*$ in the WLS estimator.
+We leave proving that $\cR'_n$ is a lower bound to $\cR_n$ to future work.